wolfgang101/include-mastodon-feed/readme.txt

 = 1.16.0 =
 * fix: local instance video urls
 * feat: added audio media support
+* feat: added excludeTags shortcode attribute - Exclude statuses that are tagged, posts containing any one of the given tags (comma separated list) will be excluded.
+Note: can lead to empty status list as the filtering is handled client-side.
+Mastodon API does not support this parameter natively. (thank you @zambunny)

 = 1.15.1 =
 * fix: added line break